-ToyTalk, the creator of interactive apps such as the Winston Show, SpeakaLegend, and SpeakaZoo, is a high-tech company in the business of speech recognition.
+Last year Mattel, in conjunction with Toy Talk Technology, created Hello Barbie, which is designed to have real conversations with your child via wi-fi internet and voice recognition technology.
+Toy Talk, the creator of interactive apps such as The Winston Show, SpeakaLegend, and SpeakaZoo, is a high-tech company in the business of speech recognition.
 Hello Barbie will contain a microphone that will broadcast, onto a remote server, your child’s voice and store everything she says on a cloud for infinity.
 A spokeswoman for Barbie says, “Hello Barbie will remember and get to know my likes and dislikes.”
-Perhaps a child’s dream but a parent’s nightmare.
+OMG!

-But Hello Barbie isn’t the first app to interactively play with your child.
+Hello Barbie isn’t the first app to interactively play with your child.
 Talking Angela is an animated cat app by Outfit7 and is part of its Talking Tom and Friends series that has more than 230 million monthly active users since its release in 2010.
 Purportedly this app was the infamous victim of a Facebook hoax that warned parents that it was being run by pedophiles.

 Talking Angela asks the users’ name, age, what they like doing at school, etc. Although this app comes with a parental gate, the number of actual parents that read the fine print is miniscule and the number of children who have the technological savvy to turn it off are legion.

-And can we logically expect parents who download apps on their own iPad, iPod Touch, and iPhones without ever reading the legal terms to bother to read what these technological games are collecting and doing with children?
+And can we expect parents who routinely download apps on their own iPad, iPod Touch, and iPhones without ever reading the legal terms to bother to read what these technological games are collecting and doing with their children?
 Not likely.
 I can just imagine a frantic parent hurriedly downloading one of these game apps to appease a distracting child without ever thinking about the surveillance and safety implications.
 And this is what all these apps are counting on.

-As reported in a Huffington Post article about talking doll Cayla, an internet connected doll designed to communicate with children via speech recognition, is easily hacked.
+As reported in a Huffington Post article about talking doll Cayla, an internet-connected doll designed to communicate with children via speech recognition, is easily hacked.
 Security researcher Ken Munro says, “It’s fairly easy to hack into the doll and program her to say words from the dreaded naughty list.”

 As long as people continue to view technology as completely innocuous, they will remain victims of the larger data gathering agenda that is afoot in our nation.
 I was instantly struck when I visited ToyTalk’s website by this creepy cartoon character in full Illuminati regalia from its SpeakaLegend game.